jonaskahn/nomad-consul-vaul-in-production/secure-nomad-consul.md

 source ~/.bashrc
 ```

-3. Create default policy for node
+3. Create a default policy for node

 ```shell
 cd ~ && \